MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Vacation Settlement:](#leave-management)**

-Vacation settlement is initiated in case and Task management and completes in Finance portal. once the request is completed in finance portal. then settlement process will be complete.
+Vacation settlement is initiated from case and Task management by user or customer, and then payment is completes in Finance portal. once the payment is completed in finance portal. then settlement process will be complete.

 If the Employee not required the settlement in Leave Request then this stage will complete without Payment.